Witiko/doctoral-thesis/defense.md

 An alternative approach would be to use dimensionality reduction techniques such as the latent semantic analysis to covert the sparse high-dimensional query and document vectors into dense low-dimensional vectors.
-However, prior work [@atreya2011latent] indicates this reduces information retrieval accuracy. ↷
+However, prior work [@atreya2011latent] indicates that this reduces information retrieval accuracy. ↷

 This should answer the question as stated, but if I may, I would like to address a related concern from the first section of your report.
-You remark that although I have proven in my CIKM 2018 paper that the soft cosine measure can be as fast as other sparse retrieval techniques such as TF-IDF and BM25, the soft cosine similarity was much slower than other search engines that used sparse and dense retrieval techniques at the ARQMath 2021 shared task evaluation, which calls into question the practical benefit of my asymptotic complexity analysis.
+You remark that although I have proven in my CIKM 2018 paper that the soft cosine measure can be as fast as standard sparse retrieval techniques, it was much slower than other search engines that used sparse and dense retrieval techniques at the ARQMath 2021 shared task evaluation, which seems to call into question the practical benefit of my asymptotic complexity analysis.

-I would like to clarify that the implementation that I used for ARQMath 2021 was not asymptotically optimal.
+I should clarify that the implementation that I used for ARQMath 2021 was not asymptotically optimal.
 In the soft cosine measure, we perform two dot products, which should be performed as a single operation in order to achieve constant time complexity.
 However, our Python implementation used the high-level SciPy python library for convenience, which will compute the two dot products as two separate operations.
-This makes the time complexity our implementation linear in the dictionary size, which was sufficient for research purposes, but a proper asymptotically optimal implementation would be necessary before the technique can be used in a real-world search engine.
+This makes the time complexity of our implementation linear in the dictionary size, which was sufficient for research purposes, but a proper asymptotically optimal implementation would be necessary before the technique can be used in a real-world search engine.
 I discuss this